 What to do When Getting Harassed

 However, if you don’t feel confident to speak up, here are some suggestions from the Osaka police website to avoid becoming a victim of a ‘chikan’:

 1. Use the woman-only passenger cars if possible.

-2. Avoid wearing thin clothes which show your skin or tight clothes which reveal the outline of your body.
+2. Avoid wearing thin clothes that show your skin or tight clothes that reveal your body’s outline.